 One great thing about Rarotonga is that is it basically impossible to get bored during your stay!
 There is such a wide variety of things to do and beautiful sights you will constantly be out exploring.
-Though, if this isn’t your style and you would rather be lounging around the pool, I wont judge!
+Though, if this isn’t your style and you would rather be lounging around the pool, I won’t judge!
 Just make sure not to miss out on the opportunity to swim with turtles when backpacking Rarotonga!

-Also make sure to check out my post on the Best Things To Do In Rarotonga.
+Also, for a more extensive list be sure to check out my post on the Best Things To Do In Rarotonga.

 Now, you can actually book a guided tour with Pa’s Trekking Company a sometimes the terrain can be a bit confusing.
-Though, during my trip quite a few groups did it unguided with no worries.
-Just chat to a local first to get an understanding for the track eg muddy slips.
+Though, during my trip, quite a few groups did it unguided with no worries.
+Just chat to a local first to get an understanding of the track eg muddy slips.

 Now you cannot go to Rarotonga and miss out on exploring the incredible ocean life and this can easily be done on a budget, if not for free.
-Basically no matter where you are staying on the island the ocean is just a walk away.
+Basically, no matter where you are staying on the island the ocean is just a walk away.

 Swimming With Sea Turtles